You are currently viewing 6 Most Common Types of Insulation for Walls and Attics

 5. Injection Foam Insulation

-Injection foam insulation is an ideal choice for enclosed existing walls or open new wall cavities.
+Injection foam insulation is an ideal choice for enclosed existing walls or open wall cavities.
 Installers inject foam into the wall cavity, where it expands and hardens to provide high thermal resistance and excellent air sealing.

 The Power of Injection Foam